Fourqui/tv/README.md

-Here you will find free tv channel logos from around the world in good quality and suitable for dark backgrounds.
+Here you will find free tv channel logos from around the world in good high-res quality and suitable for dark backgrounds.

 Ipmortant note: Most of my logos only work on dark background!
 BIG majority of apps and tv-guides have a dark user interface.